Re-zan/RezanCuisine-Client-side/README.md

 # Rezan-Cuisine

-A Beautiful chef and their recipies related website
+A chef and their recipes-related website.
+It describes Bangla cuisine efficiently.

 ## Features

 - We used express js for the server side
 - We used react for the client side
-- Data loading from server side
+- Data loading from the server side
-- We used firbase for our authentication
+- We used Firebase for our authentication
-- We do our live side hosting in firebase
+- We do our live side hosting in Firebase
-- We do our server side hosting in vercel
+- We do our server-side hosting in Vercel
+- •	It has secured API.
+Only authentication users can view the chef details page.
+- You can download faq questions as a pdf file

 ## Live Link